-Struggling to pay for the essentials such as food and rent and want to know more about your options?
-This page lists some of the available free emergency services and funding if you live in Australia and find yourself in financial difficulty.
+This page lists some of the available free emergency services and funding if you live in Australia and find yourself in financial difficulty and needing money urgently.

 Many reasons can land a person in financial difficulty or hardship and things can escalate quickly.
 If you are struggling to make ends meet, ask for help sooner rather than later to get the support needed to manage your situation.